 Science and Master of Science Programs in Nursing that are fully accredited by the Commission on Collegiate Nursing Education.
 Commission on Collegiate Nursing Education (CCNE).CCNE is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.

 The faculty is dedicated to preparing the student for life-long learning in order to meet the increasing demands of the expanding environment of nursing practice.
-The graduates of the Department of Nursing will have developed the values and competencies which include: critical thinking; culturally competent care; autonomy; communication; and decision making within a framework of professional and ethical principles that are central to the delivery of nursing care in a global environment.
+The graduates of the Department of Nursing will have developed the values and competencies which include: critical thinking and evidenced-based approach to care; culturally competent care; autonomy; interprofessional communication; and decision making within a framework of professional and ethical principles that are central to the delivery of nursing care in a global environment.

 Statement of Philosophy